Frequently asked questions

 When should I use the Insulation Calculator?

 Use it when your task matches one of these common needs: Estimate insulation packs for walls, attics, or floor areas.
 Subtract doors, windows, and hatches before waste.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Insulation Calculator doing with my inputs?

 In plain language: The calculator subtracts openings from measured area, adds waste, divides by square feet covered per pack, and rounds up to whole packs.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Insulation Calculator inputs mean?